-Discover the steps to recognize, react, , and prevent hydroplaning for safe driving on wet roads.
+Discover the steps to recognize, react, , and hydroplaning for safe driving on wet roads.
 Stay calm, ease off the gas, steer in the direction of the skid, and maintain proper tire pressure.

 Recognizing Hydroplaning